ELIXIR-IIB-training/site/pages/training_courses/2025-06-30-Profiling_microbial_communities.md

 ### Target Audience

 A maximum of **25 candidates** will be selected on a first-come- first-served basis.
-Selected participants will be notified by **31st May 2025**.
 The workshop is open to all biological or biomedical PhD and Post-Doc research scientists.
 The course requires basic knowledge of Unix and the command line (bash shell).

 <br>
 <br>